 The residence halls at Missouri S&T are divided into 4 complexes.
-These include Thomas Jefferson Hall, University Commons, Residential Commons, Miner Village/Downtown Complex which contains buildings both owned by the university and leased from local landlords.
+These include Thomas Jefferson Hall, University Commons, Residential Commons, and the Miner Village/Downtown Complex.
 Leased units are within close proximity to campus and are staffed and managed similar to on-campus facilities.
 The goal of the department of residential life is to provide students with a living environment that is best designed to meet the academic and personal needs of the individual student.
 Each residence hall complex is administered by a professional live-in resident director (RD) and is staffed by paraprofessional students called resident assistants (RAs).
 All residence hall staff members work to develop academic living environments and are trained to help students cope with the challenges associated with college.
 Their efforts are supervised by the residential life staff and they work closely with the counseling center staff and other members of the student affairs division.

 The department of residential life works to provide students with facilities and services that will best serve the lifestyle needs of Missouri S&T students.
 Various living arrangements are available to students, including quiet floors, specialized learning communities and interest area communities, upperclassmen housing, double rooms, suite-style housing, cooperative living unites, and apartments.
 All rooms are furnished with beds, closets or wardrobes, desks and chairs.
 Students have the option of bringing personal items to give their room their own individual touch.
 Most communities have study rooms and lounges available for resident use.
 Other facilities in the residence hall include laundry facilities, computer learning centers, meeting areas, game rooms, and vending machines, depending on the complex.